 Experience is key.

 And companies that sell experiences, rather than product/service functions are poised to be rewarded with audience attention.
 A great example is Apple.
-Some of us own iPhone 6 or 7 devices that work perfectly fine, but regardless we gotta have the new iPhone 8, even with its marginal upgrade benefits.
+Some of us own old iPhone devices that work perfectly fine, but regardless we gotta have the new iPhone model, even with its marginal upgrade benefits.
 It’s that unique experience that the Apple story enables.

 If you check Wikipedia under Storytelling, there is a whole section devoted to storytelling in business and marketing.
 Marketers use storytelling techniques because humans have an ingrained need to be entertained than being clobbered by dry product speeds and feeds.